alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-22-criticize-rulers-on-minbar.md

 ---
 layout: post
-title: "Ruling on criticize rulers openly on the pulpit"
+title: Ruling on criticize rulers openly on the pulpit
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Majmu' Fatawa wa Maqalat 8/210"
+source: Majmu' Fatawa wa Maqalat 8/210
-category: [rulership]
+category:
+- rulership
 translation: false
-tags: [ibn-baz]
+tags:
+- ibn-baz
 lang: en
-hijri: "Dhul-Qa'dah 31, 1441 AH"
+hijri: '1441-12-01'
-summary: "It was not the practice of the Salaf to make the defects of their rulers known by mentioning them on the Minbar.
-This is because doing so results in anarchy, disobedience, and harmful consequences."
+summary: It was not the practice of the Salaf to make the defects of their rulers known by mentioning them on the Minbar.
+This is because doing so results in anarchy, disobedience, and harmful consequences.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: